 Blog

-Neurodiversity in the workplace – A first-hand account to improving your support for colleagues with ADHD
+A first-hand account to improving your neurodiversity support

 In an employment world where unique skills and ways of thinking are celebrated, are companies doing enough to support employees with Attention Deficit Hyperactivity Disorder?